vitessio/website/content/en/docs/15.0/reference/vtadmin/running_with_vtop.md

 ## Compatibility

-Support for deploying VTAdmin in VTop has been added in [release 2.7.1](https://github.com/planetscale/vitess-operator/releases/tag/v2.7.1) onwards.
+Support for deploying VTAdmin in Vitess Operator has been added in [release 2.7.1](https://github.com/planetscale/vitess-operator/releases/tag/v2.7.1) onwards.

 ## Overview

-VTop deploys VTAdmin in two separate containers running on the same pod.
+Vitess Operator deploys VTAdmin in two separate containers running on the same pod.
 One for running the `vtadmin-api` and one for `vtadmin-web`.
 Please look at the [architecture docs](../architecture) for details on how they interact with each other.

-VTop then creates services on top of both `vtadmin-api` and `vtadmin-web`, which can be used to access them after either port-forwarding or assigning an external IP address to the service.
+Vitess Operator then creates services on top of both `vtadmin-api` and `vtadmin-web`, which can be used to access them after either port-forwarding or assigning an external IP address to the service.

-Finally, VTop creates the `discovery.json` file automatically which is needed to connect to `vtctld` and `vtgate` services.
-It connects to the global `vtctld` service and per-cell service of `vtgates`, both of which VTop creates automatically.
+Finally, Vitess Operator creates the `discovery.json` file automatically which is needed to connect to `vtctld` and `vtgate` services.
+It connects to the global `vtctld` service and per-cell service of `vtgates`, both of which Vitess Operator creates automatically.
 No configuration from the users is required for discovering these components.

-## Configuring VTAdmin in VTop
+## Configuring VTAdmin in Vitess Operator

 The VTAdmin configuration section lives at the same level as the `vtctld` configuration in the cluster specification.